Bridge Medicines

 Post in 2008

-Cadence Pharmaceuticals is a biopharmaceutical company that specializes in the development and commercialization of proprietary product candidates for hospital use.
-The company focuses on in-licensing innovative therapies to enhance patient care.
-Its primary product is OFIRMEV, an intravenous formulation of acetaminophen designed for the management of pain and the reduction of fever in both adults and children.
-Cadence has made significant progress with OFIRMEV, having resubmitted a New Drug Application to the FDA, which has assigned a Prescription Drug User Fee Act action date for review.
+Cadence Pharmaceuticals is a biopharmaceutical company that specializes in the in-licensing, development, and commercialization of proprietary product candidates primarily for hospital use.
+The company focuses on innovative therapeutic solutions, notably its investigational product candidate, OFIRMEV, which is an intravenous formulation of acetaminophen designed for managing pain and reducing fever in both adults and children.
+Cadence is committed to addressing unmet medical needs within the hospital setting by providing effective treatment options.

 Aragon Surgical